TS000/RecordUI/README.md

 ### Front End UI for Crateless
 A simple landing page for Crateless.
-The API for Crateless is working and can be interacted with.
+The API for Crateless is ~~working and can be interacted with~~ offline.